 This chapter discusses the protocol for posting messages to a queue or a topic.
 In HornetQ REST Interface Basics, you saw that a queue or topic resource publishes variable custom headers that are links to other RESTful resources.
-The msg-create header is the URL you post messages to.
+The msg-create header is a URL you can post a message to.
 Messages are published to a queue or topic by sending a simple HTTP message to the URL published by the msg-create header.
 The HTTP message contains whatever content you want to publish to the HornetQ destination.
 Here's an example scenario: